 On March 10, 2000, Cheniere entered into an exploration agreement with an industry partner.
 Under the terms of the agreement, Cheniere's exploration partner acquired an option to participate at a 50% working interest level in any drilling prospects generated by Cheniere over the subsequent eighteen-month period within a defined area of mutual interest in the Gulf of Mexico.
-Pursuant to the exploration agreement, Cheniere receives a management fee of \$230,000 per month over the eighteen-month term of the agreement.
+Pursuant to the exploration agreement, Cheniere receives a fixed management fee of \$230,000 per month over the eighteen-month term of the agreement.
 In addition, Cheniere's partner pays a disproportionate share of the cost of leasing and of the initial test well on each prospect.
 Cheniere is the operator of the drilling program.
-Management fees received by Cheniere in 2000 totaled \$1,684,193 and were reported as a \$988,548 recovery of general and administrative expenses and a \$695,645 reduction to the amount of general and administrative expenses which were capitalized as oil and gas property costs.
-In October 2000, Cheniere assigned its rights and obligations under this agreement to an unconsolidated affiliate.
-See Note 6.
+Management fees received by Cheniere in 2000 totaled \$1,684,193 and were reported as a \$988,548 recovery of general and administrative expenses attributable to generating the management fee and a \$695,645 reduction to the amount of general and administrative expenses which were capitalized as oil and gas property costs.
+Each such portion of the management fee was allocated based on the historical cost and expense structure of the Company.
+In October 2000, Cheniere assigned its rights and obligations under this agreement to Gryphon, its unconsolidated affiliate, in connection with the Company's investment in Gryphon, as described in Note 6.